Messehallen station

-Messehallen is a metro station located at Messe and Congress Center Hamburg on the border of the two Hamburg districts St. Pauli and Neustadt.
+Messehallen is a metro station located at Messehallen and Congress Center Hamburg on the border of the two Hamburg districts St. Pauli and Neustadt.
 The station was opened in 1970, and is served by Hamburg U-Bahn line U2.

 Layout

 Messehallen is Germany's deepest underground station at 26 m below ground.

 Entrances above ground are located at Karolinenstraße and Sievekingplatz, leading to spacious intermediate levels.
 The two side platforms are placed back-to-back in a 7 m diameter railway pipe each, with access at either ends and intermediate connectors at a couple of locations, effectively making them one island platform.

 Service

 Messehallen is served by Hamburg U-Bahn line U2; departures are every 5 minutes.